How Nature Places Woodies and What It Teaches Us About Design

 What is Plant Sociability?

 Change the way you see plant patterns for better design.
-My next Botanic Bootcamp session Designing with Sociability on November 10 at 6 pm CST will help you better understand how plants spread, how we can use sociability to create better plantings, and more.
+Designing with Sociability will help you better understand how plants spread, how we can use sociability to create better plantings, and more.
 Plus, attendees will get a handy-dandy plant sociability list of plant species.
-Join early for a 20% discount OR become a member and save even more!

 One of the challenges that gardeners face when creating naturalistic plantings is how to arrange plants.
 Questions arise about what species should be combined together and how we can place them to maximize ecology and aesthetics while also minimizing maintenance.